 The ground-breaking 40GQSFP+ to 4X10G SFP+ AOC provides IT professionals with cost-effective host adapters, switches, and servers enabled by combining 40G QSFP and 10G SFP+.

-For typical applications, users can install this split active optic cable between the QSFP ports on their 40Gbps rated switches and provide four upstream 10 gb/s-sfp+ enabled switches.
+For typical applications, users can install this split active optical cable between the QSFP ports on their 40Gbps rated switches and provide four upstream 10 gb/s-sfp+ enabled switches.

 The product features are as follows: